 Apply a Gaussian Blur of 8 px to each of these grass layers.

-Make a group for these grass layers and use a Hue/Saturation adjustment layer to change their color:
+Make a Group for these grass layers and use a Hue/Saturation adjustment layer to change their color:

 Use a Curves adjustment layer to darken the grass a bit.
 The selected areas show where to paint on the layer mask.

-7. Make the Basic Adjustment
+7. How to Make the Basic Adjustments

 Create a Color Fill layer on top of the layers and pick the color

 #160101.
 Change this layer mode to Exclusion 100%: